Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Introduction

-The classical flamelet theory, described by Williams \cite{Williams1975}, considers turbulent flames existing in the layer between oxidizer and fuel interfaces as an ensemble of thin, highly sheared, one-dimensional, diffusive-reactive zones, where each may be approximated by a counterflow diffusion flame or \say{flamelet}.
+The original flamelet theory, described by Williams \cite{Williams1975}, approximates turbulent flames existing in the diffusion layer between oxidizer and fuel interfaces as an ensemble of thin, highly sheared, one-dimensional, diffusive-reactive zones, where each may be approximated by a counterflow non-premixed flame or ``flamelet''.
 The ensemble of flamelets implies that any one flamelet exists only in a small section of a turbulent interface, thus avoiding the flawed assumption of chemical equilibrium throughout the flow.
-The flamelet approximation is governed by the assumption that flamelet chemical and diffusive time scales are significantly shorter than resolved-flow time scales.
-Thereby, a quasi-steady assumption for chemical processes can be made for each flamelet.
+It is assumed that the Damköhler number, defined on the Kolmogorov scale, is sufficiently high, such that chemistry can instantaneously respond to changes in the flow.
+Thereby, flamelets are in quasi-steady states.
 Peters \cite{Peters} states that the effects of turbulent straining can be neglected if the flame scale is significantly smaller than the Kolmogorov scale.
-This condition is definitively upheld only in the wrinkled flamelet regime where no eddies exist within the flamelet.
-Veynante and Candel \cite{PoinsotVeynanteCandel} introduced a method for turbulent premixed combustion whereby knowledge of the turbulence integral scale and turbulent kinetic energy can determine whether the flow will feature classical flamelets, pockets, or distributed reaction zones, suggesting extended applicability of flamelet modeling beyond the classical theory.
-Premixed experimental studies \cite{Dunn1,Dunn2} support this, presenting evidence that thin, flamelet-like structures and thickened flames with increased turbulence interaction (which experience extinction and re-ignition), can both exist in highly turbulent flows.
-Attempts to capture these thickened premixed flames with increased combustion-turbulence integration exist \cite{Colin}.
-In the present work, we deal only with flamelets on the Kolmogorov scale, having the shortest characteristic length and time, such that we can make the quasi-steady assumption.
-The reader may question whether Kolmogorov eddies, having similar characteristic times to the flamelet diffusion time, which controls flame thickness, would cause unsteadiness.
-Here, the quasi-steady assumption weakens, suggesting the need for unsteady flamelet analysis; however important physical insights can still be gleaned with the quasi-steady assumption.
-There is reason for future development of an unsteady rotational flamelet model \cite{Sirignano2023wssci}.
+This condition is definitively upheld only for premixed flames in the wrinkled flamelet regime where no eddies exist within the flamelet.
+The premixed flame speed does not depend strongly on the applied strain rate.
+At lower values of applied strain rate, the premixed flame will be shown to exist outside of the central core of the eddy.
+In that case, the eddies can cause wrinkling of the flame front, although we will not elaborate on that aspect here.
+Later in the paper, we will show that, at sufficiently high strain rates, the premixed flame will move into the core of the eddy within the Kolmogorov scale.
+For non-premixed flames and partially-premixed flames, the diffusion layer and viscous layer are commensurate in size and determined by the applied strain rate and therefore the diffusion layer of the flame cannot be smaller than the Kolmogorov scale.